saranyadurairaju/Module11-Final-Assignment-Analysis/README.md

 ## SUMMARY

-However the webpage looks nice with data and the filters are working perfectly, we can always do more things to make it better or work for all situations etc. Below are few drawback and recommendations.
+The webpage looks nice with data and the filters are working perfectly, still we can always come up with more things to make it better or work for all situations etc. Below are few drawback and recommendations.

 ### Drawback